 On Saturday June 16th The Pink Singers will be singing songs from our 35th Birthday mix-tape.
 What songs would be on your favourite compilation?

-We thought we’d take the opportunity to introduce you to a handful of the Pinkies Management Committee – those stalwart volunteers who keep the Pinkie machine motoring forward.
+We thought we’d take the opportunity to introduce you to another handful of the Pinkies Management Committee – those stalwart volunteers who keep the Pinkie machine motoring forward.
 We asked them what three songs they’d have on their mix-tape, and why.